hami9x/Epic-World-box2d-editor/README.md

 Essential functionalities completed, including import/export, moving, scaling, undo/redo.
 It's now ready to be used!

 To download, check out the [home page](http://phaikawl.github.io/Epic-World-box2d-editor).

+This project is written in Python 3 and uses PyQt5.

 License
 -------